Setup your machine

 • Setup Python's environment management

-• To create new Python3 virtual environment
+• To create a Python3 virtual environment

 • To exit the virtualenv